 Whatever your learning style may be, the library is certainly a key place to visit during your course.
 There's something for everyone, from different study zones to a variety of resources, and opening times to suit early birds and night owls.
 Take a look at the Mary Seacole Library team's top tips for making the best use of the library.

-We’d like to offer a warm welcome to all new students starting in September.
-We hope you’re looking forward to studying at BCU and exploring the library’s services and resources.
+We’d like to offer a warm welcome to all new students, and we hope you’re looking forward to studying at BCU and exploring the library’s services and resources.

 The Mary Seacole Library is the Library at City South Campus, named in honour of Mary Seacole.
 For opening times and other current information please take a look at Coronavirus – library services news

 In 2005 we chose to name our new library in honour of Mary Seacole, a nurse born in Jamaica in 1805.
 Mary learnt skills from her Mother using traditional Jamaican medicines, supplementing them with knowledge of European medicine gained when she travelled to England.
 Mary came to prominence during the Crimean War in response to what she’d heard concerning the poor medical facilities for British soldiers.
 Funding her own trip to the Crimea, she helped set up a hotel to provide respite for sick soldiers, but also visited the battlefield to help nurse the sick and injured.

 Mary Seacole’s energy, pioneering role, entrepreneurial spirit and caring attitude acts as an inspiration to this day for all students and staff within the Faculty of Health, Education and Life Sciences (HELS).
 Want to read more about Mary Seacole? – we have copies of her autobiography Wonderful Adventures of Mrs Seacole in Many Lands

 Watch out for your library induction session, and also in the first two weeks of term (for those that start in September) the Library’s Golden Ticket competition; your chance to discover more about the library and win a £10 Amazon voucher.